- Basic Understanding of App Development

 Still have questions?
 Don’t worry, the FAQ section covers the answers you need.

-Frequently Asked Questions (FAQ) on How to Create an App
+Frequently Asked Questions (FAQs) on How to Create an App

 Have questions about building an app?
 This FAQ covers the essentials, from the app creation process to tips on app design and development, helping you get started quickly and confidently.